Save a Shed Load of Money

 As soon as we are approached by one side in a dispute we will contact the other to ask if they are willing to take part in the process.

-We copy both sides in to our contact emails and will send each a copy of our latest brochure or information pack (below).
-This is one way in which mediation can be prevented from working, the process is voluntary and if one side is adamant that they want to waste the time and money involved in taking the dispute to court then there is little we can do about that decision....and they may always change their mind once they get their first bill from their solicitors.
+We copy both sides in to our contact emails and will send each a copy of our latest information on the process and costs.
+The process is voluntary and if one side is adamant that they want to waste the time and money involved in taking the dispute to court then there is little we can do about that decision....and they may always change their mind once they get their first bill from their solicitors.

 We cannot promise that each mediation will result in a complete resolution of your issue but we will give you our full attention for the length of the mediation whether it's an hour or a week (normally it's a day).